jhpyle/docassemblecli/README.md

 ## Prerequisites

-The `dainstall`, `dacreate`, and `dadownload` utility programs require that you have Python installed on your computer.
+The utility programs in `docassemblecli` require that you have Python installed on your computer.
 If you are using MacOS or Linux, you probably have Python installed already.

 ### Installing Python on Windows